Follow the instructions below to learn how to add new and manage existing Azure Subscriptions.

 3. Select the period

-This powerful data set will enable you to manipulate the data as required.
+This robust data set will enable you to manipulate the data as required.
 Data can be sorted and grouped by subscription, TAGS, resource name and resource group.
 Enabling costs to be monitored and allocated as required.